 The average lifespan of a robo dwarf hamster kept as a pet is 3 years, although they have been known to live up to 4.

 Robo dwarf hamsters should be bred no earlier than four months for females and three months for males.
 The gestation period is 22 to 30 days and usually four to six pups are produced.

 Russian Dwarf Hamster

 Russian dwarf hamsters can refer to the Winter White or Campbell’s dwarf hamster.
-The two appear very similar and are often confused with each other.
+The two appear very similar and are often confused for each other.
 In fact, scientists have classified them as the same species for many years.
 The term “fancy Russian dwarf hamster” simply refers to Russian dwarf hamsters that are attractively colored.

 Winter white dwarf hamsters, also known as the Djungarian hamster, winter white hamster or Siberian hamster, are 3 to 4 inches long in adulthood.
 The name “winter white”, comes from the ability of these hamsters to change color from dark gray to white in the wild during winter.
 Pet winter whites do not usually turn white in the house due to artificial lighting/heat in the house.